 BUT I believe that there may be another way to experience menopause.
 One that may require some extra effort and probably some lifestyle changes too.
 It is also an investment in your current and future health

 In my experience, there are many actions you can take to make this transition smoother

 I work with women to address any underlying imbalances and nutritional deficiencies.
-We look at many contributing lifestyle factors which may be exacerbating symptoms.
+I also look at any potential lifestyle factors which may be contributing to and exacerbating symptoms.

 These are the 5 key areas:

 N.B.
-There may be occasions when hormone replace therapy may also be beneficial.
+There may be occasions when hormone replacement therapy may also be beneficial.
 This is something that would need to be discussed on an individual basis with a qualified medical practitioner.